bananahackers/store-db/TERMS.md

 ### Data that might be shared with third paries

-- IP address when browsing apps ([we plan on fixing that](https://gitlab.com/banana-hackers/store-db/-/issues/13))
 - IP address when downloading apps

 ### Download Counter and ratings